-- IHT is placed onto the estate of a person who has passed away and will include everything from their finances, property, and possessions.
+IHT goes onto the estate of a person who passes away.
+In general, IHT’s impact stretches to everything from finances, property, and possessions.
 However, you will not need to pay inheritance tax if:

-- You are leaving the above threshold to an exempt beneficiary (g. a charity)
+- Also, you’re leaving the above threshold to an exempt beneficiary (g. a charity).

-If, however, your estate’s value is higher than the NRB, the sum above the threshold could be subject to a 40% tax rate.
+However, your estate’s value is higher than the NRB.
+Accordingly, the sum above the threshold could be subject to a 40% tax rate.
 Ultimately, this could prevent your loved ones from receiving a lump sum or property left for them in your will, which could lead to them challenging a will.

 How to Pay Inheritance Tax

-An executor will need to apply for an IHT reference number at least three weeks before payment is due on the estate.
+An executor must apply for an IHT reference number at least three weeks before payment is due on the estate.
+Upon receiving the number, an executor can either:

 - Online or telephone banking